Skip to content

 Todo (id=no todo id): pull_resistors: improve images

-So, when we press the button, there is a very short time interval (very short for us not for a microcontroller) when membrane of our switch oscillates (bounces) and thus we can observe a series of HIGH and LOW state.
+So, when you press the button, there is a very short time interval (very short for us not for a microcontroller) when membrane of our switch oscillates (bounces) and thus you can observe a series of HIGH and LOW state.
 When our microcontroller tests digital pin it is highly possible that will test a signal during this unstable time interval - sometimes may hit HIGH state but other time LOW.

 Making switch working correctly